 Programs scheduled for a full or focused site visit arising out of the review of data submitted annually through ADS are given a minimum of 30 days of advance notice, with the option of one postponement if the request meets ACGME justification criteria.
 Because site visits no longer use a program document prepared specifically for the site visit (i.e., the PIF), a shorter announcement period is feasible.
 The letter from the Review Committee indicating the need for a site visit, and the areas of the program that will be assessed, includes a tentative date, which is generally stated as the first day of the month in which the visit is to occur.
 This is not the actual site visit date, which is communicated subsequently in a letter sent by the Department of Field Activities.

-Programs scheduled for a 10-year site visit will receive a 90-day advance notice of the date.
-Programs are also given an advance notice by the ACGME of the date when they should begin their self-study.
+Programs scheduled for a 10-year accreditation site visit will receive a 90-day advance notice of the date.
+Programs are also given advance notice by the ACGME of the month when they should begin their self-study.

 What is the role of the ACGME field staff members who conduct accreditation site visits?